About me

 Parkinson's

-I've had Parkinson's since 2004, and I am doing well (lately) living with the condition.
-I've previously blogged about my surgery.
-I've been doing some investigation of software / systems to support people with this condition (and other chronic ailments.)
-Parkinzon's is a complex condition that requires management of medication and exercise to stay mobile.
-At a retreat last year, I was encouraged by the progress that comes with focused exercise.
+I've had Parkinson's since 2004, but doing well (lately) living with the condition.
+I've blogged about my surgery.
+I've been doing some investigation of software / systems to support people with the condition (and other chronic ailments.)
+It's a complex condition requiring management of medication and exercise to stay mobile.
+At a recent retreat I was encouraged by the progress that comes with focused exercise.

 - See Notes on Parkinson's Exercise and online aids for some research notes.